sadmanador/cheat_sheet/cheatSheet/github.md

 to commit git
 git commit -m "commit title"
-git commit -m "commit title" -m "commit description" git commit -am "commit title"       only works with modified files and doesn't need git staging. git log     to see all commits
+git commit -m "commit title" -m "commit description" git commit -am "commit title"       to commit with modified file only, this way unstaged files will be  excluded from commit and push. git log     to see all commits

 see the file modification